-Opinions are as of the date of this article and are subject to change.
+Opinions are as of the date of these articles and are subject to change.

 Bank of America, Merrill, their affiliates, and advisors do not provide legal, tax, or accounting advice.
 Clients should consult their legal and/or tax advisors before making any financial decisions.

 The Chief Investment Office (CIO) provides thought leadership on wealth management, investment strategy and global markets; portfolio management solutions; due diligence; and solutions oversight and data analytics.
 CIO viewpoints are developed for Bank of America Private Bank, a division of Bank of America, N.A., (“Bank of America") and Merrill Lynch, Pierce, Fenner & Smith Incorporated (“MLPF&S" or “Merrill"), a registered broker-dealer, registered investment adviser and a wholly owned subsidiary of Bank of America Corporation (“BofA Corp.”).
-This information should not be construed as investment advice and is subject to change.
-It is provided for informational purposes only and is not intended to be either a specific offer by Bank of America, Merrill or any affiliate to sell or provide, or a specific invitation for a consumer to apply for, any particular retail financial product or service that may be available.

 All recommendations must be considered in the context of an individual investor’s goals, time horizon, liquidity needs and risk tolerance.
 Not all recommendations will be in the best interest of all investors.